 Let’s talk about how to spot a damaged oxygen sensor; let’s go over the obvious indicators of o2 failure.
 Though getting to the O2 is difficult owing to its physical position, there are certain warning signs to tell you if there is a problem.
 The obvious signs are as follows:

-The presence of the check engine light, in conjunction with any of the other symptoms listed above, may indicate a defective air fuel oxygen sensor.
+The presence of the check engine light, in conjunction with any other symptoms listed above, may indicate a defective air-fuel oxygen sensor.
 To diagnose the issue, examine the diagnostic trouble code contained in the Engine Control Unit.
-Consider undertaking further tests if the identified issue code suggests that the o2 is failing.
+Consider further tests if the identified issue code suggests the o2 is failing.

 Wrapping Up

 After running the various tests, you should be able to establish whether the issue is with the sensor or another component.
-If the O2 has a problem, you may immediately resolve it on your own.
+If the O2 has a problem, you may immediately resolve it.
 If you are unsure, take your vehicle to a competent technician.
-Remember that detecting and correcting a problem as soon as possible prevents you from developing more serious problems.
-I hope that I answered your questions on testing the air fuel ratio sensor with a multimeter.
+Remember that detecting and correcting a problem immediately prevents you from developing more serious problems.
+I hope I answered your questions about testing the air-fuel ratio sensor with a multimeter.

 References